abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 ```

 For all services we use the same docker network in our case it is called `traefik`.
-The name for network can be anything you want.
+The name for network can be anyone you want.
 Custom Docker network is needed to
 get access from the app to the database ran on **the same host**.
-So, if for instance
+So, if, for instance,
 you run database on a different host or use third-party service like Supabase or Neon,
 you don't need setup Docker network.